 Zendesk is a cloud-based help-desk solution used by more than 200,000 companies worldwide as a support ticket system for effective customer service management.
-With datapine's advanced KPI dashboard software, you can deeply analyze your Zendesk data in combination with numerous other data sources and thereby leverage the full potential of your enterprise data while increasing the quality of your customer support on a long-term and sustainable basis.
-Thanks to professional dashboards, you can keep an eye on all important KPIs at all times and share them within the team or company with just a few clicks to promote a data-driven corporate culture.
-In the following sections, we will demonstrate the advantages of professional Zendesk dashboards with the help of 3 practical examples.
+With datapine's advanced KPI dashboard software, you can deeply analyze your Zendesk data and combine it with multiple other sources to leverage the full potential of your enterprise data and increase the quality of your customer support in the long-run.
+Thanks to professional dashboards and modern customer service analytics, you can keep an eye on all your important Zendesk KPIs at all times and share them within your team or company to promote a data-driven corporate culture.

 Our first Zendesk dashboard example is an operational dashboard used for effective daily customer support management that provides the team leader with a comprehensive overview of daily support performance.
 Among other things, these key metrics are displayed in a visually appealing way: the number of tickets and ticket status, the first response time (FRT) and the average resolution time (MTTR).
 In the upper part of the dashboard you will find the number of tickets per status such as created, unassigned, open, solved and escalated tickets as well as the percentage deviation of this key metric compared to the previous day.
 Thanks to such a clear overview in real time, problems in the ticket system or an increased number of customer questions, for example, can be detected at an early stage and appropriate countermeasures can be initiated promptly.